skuodi/ADS1115/README.md

 # ADS1115 C Library

 A C library for the ADS1115 4-channel 16-bit ADC by Texas Instruments.
+The repo contains the library files in the [ADS1115]() directory while the rest of the files are an STM32F401 example using I2C1 to read conversions and print the raw 16-bit value as an emulated serial device via USB

 ## Usage

 ### Single-ended ADC

 The device needs to be set up before use by creating an ADS1115 struct and passing desired settings then calling the Init function

 ```c